John Kasich Trolls Donald Trump On Twitter With Putin GIF, Ohio Governor Claps Back On Trump's Putdown

 After Donald Trump lashed out on Twitter at Ohio Governor John Kasich on Monday, the 66-year-old Republican who opposed Trump in the 2016 Republican presidential primary campaign posted a reply that had Twitter users buzzing — posting an animated GIF image of Russian President Vladimir Putin chuckling.
-Trump has been widely criticized for his longtime admiration for Putin, and as CNN has reported, has praised Putin publicly in statements dating back to 2013 when Trump wondered if Putin would become “my new best friend” when Trump went to Moscow that year for the Miss Universe beauty pageant.
+Trump has been widely criticized for his longtime admiration for Putin and, as CNN has reported, has praised Putin publicly in statements dating back to 2013 when Trump wondered if Putin would become his “new best friend” when Trump went to Moscow that year for the Miss Universe beauty pageant.

 In Trump’s attack on Kasich Monday, he blamed Kasich for the narrow margin of victory for a Republican, Troy Balderson, in last Tuesday’s special election in the state’s 12th Congressional District, as The Cincinnati Enquirer reported.